-Amyloid beta peptide (Abeta), 4 kDa, is the major constituent of amyloid plaques in the brains of individuals afflicted with Alzheimer's disease.
-This peptide is generated from the beta-amyloid precursor protein (beta-APP) in a two-step process (internal proteolysis).
-The first step involves cleavage of the extracellular, N-terminal domain of beta-APP.
-Protein cleavage is performed by an aspartyl protease termed beta-secretase (BACE).
-This enzyme is synthesized as a propeptide that must be modified to the mature and active form by the prohormone convertase, furin. beta-APP cleavage by the mature form of BACE results in the cellular secretion of a segment of beta-APP and a membrane-bound remnant.
-This remnant is then processed by another protease termed gamma-secretase. gamma-Secretase cleaves an intra-membrane site in the C-terminal domain of beta-APP, thus generating the Abeta peptide. gamma-Secretase is believed to be a multi-subunit complex containing presenilin-1 and 2 as central components.
-Found associated with the presenilins is the transmembrane glycoprotein nicastrin.
-Nicastrin has been found to bind to the C-terminus of abeta-APP and helps to modulate the production of the Abeta peptide.
-The major brain beta-APP isoforms (APP695, 751, 770) are integral membrane proteins with a single large N-terminal extracellular domain, a single transmembrane domain, and a small cytoplasmic C-terminal tail.
-In the early 1990s, it was discovered that beta-APP is a useful marker for axonal injury. beta-APP is carried by fast anterograde transport vesicles to distal sites in the axon with the beta-APP C-terminus residing in the cytoplasm and the N-terminus in the vesicle.
-Upon axonal injury, beta-APP will pool in areas of impaired transport. beta-APP has been used as a marker of axonal injury in many studies of different pathologies, including: head trauma, HTLV-I-associated myelopathy, multiple sclerosis, shaken baby syndrome, and encephalomyelitis among others.
+Amyloid beta peptide (Abeta/Beta-amyloid) is the major constituent of amyloid plaques in the brains of individuals afflicted with Alzheimer's disease.
+Abeta peptide is 40-43 amino acids long and generated from the beta-amyloid precursor protein (beta APP) in a two-step process.
+The first step involves cleavage of the extracellular, amino-terminal domain of beta APP.
+Protein cleavage is performed by an aspartyl protease, beta-secretase (BACE) which is synthesized as a propeptide and must be modified to the mature and active form by the prohormone convertase, furin.
+Beta APP cleavage by the mature form of BACE results in the cellular secretion of a segment of beta APP, and a membrane-bound remnant.
+The remnant protein is processed by another protease, gamma-secretase.
+Gamma-secretase cleaves an intra-membrane site in the carboxyl-terminal domain of beta APP, thus generating the amyloid beta peptide.
+Gamma-secretase is believed to be a multi-subunit complex containing presenilin-1 and 2 as central components.
+The transmembrane glycoprotein, nicastrin, is associated with presinilins and has been found to bind to the carboxyl-terminus of beta APP and helps to modulate the production of the amyloid beta peptide.
+Abeta is an extracellular filamentous protein component of amyloid cores, neuritic plaques and is also found as a deposit in neurofibrillary tangles.
+Alzheimer's disease, the most common cause of senile dementia, is characterized by abnormal filamentous protein deposits in the brain.
+Beta amyloid deposits are also detected in Lewy body dementia, Down's syndrome, amyloidosis (Dutch type), cerebroarterial amyloidosis (cerebral amyloid angiopathy) and in the Guam Parkinson-Dementia complex.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-Protein Aliases: AAA; ABETA; ABPP; AD1; AG; Alzheimer disease amyloid A4 protein homolog; Alzheimer disease amyloid protein; amyloid A4; amyloid beta (A4) precursor protein; amyloid beta (A4) precursor protein (peptidase nexin-II, Alzheimer disease); Amyloid beta A4 protein; Amyloid precursor protein; Amyloidogenic glycoprotein; Amyloidogenic glycoprotein AG; APP; APPI; appican; beta-amyloid peptide; beta-amyloid peptide(1-40); beta-amyloid peptide(1-42); Beta-amyloid precursor protein; Cerebral vascular amyloid peptide; CTFgamma; CVAP; Peptidase nexin-II; PN-II; PN2; PreA4; protease nexin II; Protease nexin-II; testicular tissue protein Li 2
+Protein Aliases: AAA; ABETA; ABPP; AD1; AG; Alzheimer disease amyloid A4 protein homolog; Alzheimer disease amyloid protein; amyloid A4; amyloid beta (A4) precursor protein; amyloid beta (A4) precursor protein (peptidase nexin-II, Alzheimer disease); Amyloid beta A4 protein; Amyloid precursor protein; Amyloid-beta A4 protein; Amyloid-beta precursor protein; Amyloidogenic glycoprotein; Amyloidogenic glycoprotein AG; APP; APPI; appican; beta-amyloid peptide; beta-amyloid peptide(1-40); beta-amyloid peptide(1-42); beta-amyloid precursor protein; Cerebral vascular amyloid peptide; CTFgamma; CVAP; Peptidase nexin-II; PN-II; PN2; PreA4; protease nexin II; Protease nexin-II; testicular tissue protein Li 2